Prince William and Prince Harry Hadn't Seen Mom Diana in Nearly One Month Before Her Shocking Death

 They were due to meet up with their mother on August 31 – the day that she died, aged just 36, in a car crash alongside boyfriend Dodi Fayed in a Paris underpass.

-In a scene from their new documentary for ITV and HBO, Diana, Our Mother: Her Life and Legacy, Harry reveals that they hadn’t seen their mother for several weeks while speaking with two landmine victims, Zarko Peric and Malic Bradaric, who Diana met when she went on her last mission to Bosnia to raise awareness about the brutality of landmines.
+In a scene from their 2017 documentary for ITV and HBO, Diana, Our Mother: Her Life and Legacy, Harry revealed that they hadn’t seen their mother for several weeks while speaking with two landmine victims, Zarko Peric and Malic Bradaric, who Diana met when she went on her last mission to Bosnia to raise awareness about the brutality of landmines.

-“You guys were the almost the last people to see my mother,” Harry tells them in the documentary, which airs in the U.K. and the U.S. on Monday.
+“You guys were the almost the last people to see my mother,” Harry tells them in the documentary.
 “Well, you saw my mother more recently than I did, I guess.”

 William and Harry had vacationed with Diana alongside the Fayed family earlier in the summer before they headed to Balmoral, Scotland, to spend time with their father and other members of the royal family, including Queen Elizabeth II.